hardyrafael17/norminette42.nvim/README.md

 ### Help Wanted

+This is for sure a ver ugly and buggy plugin, (It's my first one), so expect bugs, Please report it by creating an issue.

-Users for testing, also if anyone wants to help develope, it would be nice
+Users for testing, also if anyone wants to help develope, it would be nice.

 ## Screenshots